 Whether you’re building a contact form, implementing user registration confirmations, or setting up automated notifications, email notifications are crucial for modern web applications.

-In this comprehensive guide, I’ll walk you through how to send emails effectively and securely in PHP.
+In this PHP tutorial, I’ll walk you through how to send emails effectively and securely using SMTP and through an email API.

 How to Send Emails Using PHP